 - See Keypad customization documentation for further details on customizing the Keypad.

 Use this option when you want to define a list of custom units (such as g, kg, cm, oz, etc.) that will not be rendered as LaTeX when entered by the student.
-This is useful if you do not want to penalize the student because they didn't enter a unit of measurement next to a value.
 See the dedicated Text Blocks article.